 The project involves a conservation and community focus.
 Many of the activities happen on a weekly basis, but some are more irregular.
 Depending on the length of your stay and level of experience, the project may ask you to take on more responsibility where you will perform a larger portion of the work and even train new volunteers.

 It is important to note that this description serves as an example only.
 The daily tasks and challenges depend on the volunteer, the time of the year and the work that needs to be done.
 The final job description can therefore vary substantially from the above.

-You stay at the project’s volunteer house, which is located in Plettenberg Bay, minutes away from the beach and steps away from the estuary.
-You are accommodated in dorm-style rooms (4 to 8 volunteers per room) with shared bathrooms (2 to 4 volunteers share a bathroom).
+You stay at the project’s volunteer house, which is located in Plettenberg Bay, minutes away from the beach.
+You are accommodated in dorm-style rooms (up to 4 volunteers per room) with shared bathrooms (2 to 4 volunteers share a bathroom).
 With your fellow volunteers, you share communal areas like kitchens and living rooms.

 The relaxed atmosphere at the volunteer house offers an amazing South African experience while still feeling very much like a home with many friendly faces.
 Often, volunteers join together for evening get-togethers that range from enjoying dinner prepared by the projects’ own cook, or going out to a restaurant for a casual drink in town.

 The volunteer house is located within easy walking distance to two shopping centers with a variety of shops and restaurants.